MurilloS25/MurilloS25/README.md

 ### 🧑‍💼 About Me

 I'm a self-taught and passionate developer who enjoys learning, experimenting, and creating.
 I’m constantly improving my skills and keeping up with modern technologies.
 Currently, I’m working with C# and .NET in real-world projects, while also learning and building modern web applications with JavaScript, TypeScript and React.
-I’m especially interested in automation, AI integration, and platforms like Salesforce and SharePoint.
+I’m especially interested in automation, AI integration.

 ---